 Maintenance, Repair and Overhaul (MRO)

-New technologies create disruptive growth opportunities for the aerospace industry.
-Our research team captures the evolving digital strategies of aerospace OEMs, from Industrial IoT (IIoT), big data platforms, and predictive operations, to flight operation optimization tools and visualization products.
+Digital technologies are creating disruptive growth opportunities for the aerospace industry.
+Our research team captures the evolving digital strategies of aerospace OEMs, from Industrial IoT (IIoT), Big Data platforms, and predictive operations, to flight operation optimization tools and visualization products.

 New Market Segments